2013 Korea Open

 The 2013 Korea Open was a women's professional tennis tournament played on hard courts.
-It was the 10th edition of the tournament, which was part of the 2013 WTA Tour.
-It took place in Seoul, South Korea between 16 and 22 September 2013.
+It was the 10th edition of the tournament, which was part of the WTA International category of the 2013 WTA Tour.
+It took place at the Seoul Olympic Park Tennis Center in Seoul, South Korea between 16 September and 22 September 2013.
+First-seeded Agnieszka Radwańska won the singles title.